Post-election lawsuits related to the 2020 U.S. presidential election: Wisconsin Voters Alliance et al. v. Pence et al.

-Thompson v.
+Lee v.
 Trump et al., Swalwell v.
 Trump et al., and Blassingame et al. v.
 Trump

 Judge Amit Mehta was assigned as the judge for all three suits, and he consolidated the oral arguments for them, holding arguments on January 10, 2022, to consider whether Trump and the other defendants were immune from liability.
 The defendants had requested immunity on the grounds of the First Amendment, and those who were elected officials also claimed immunity based on that status.
 On February 18, 2022, Mehta denied the motion to dismiss some of the claims, while granting the motion to dismiss other of the claims.
 Trump then appealed the cases to the District of Columbia Circuit Court of Appeals on July 27, 2022, claiming absolute immunity.
 The Court of Appeals ruled against him on December 1, 2023, allowing the civil suits to proceed.

 United States of America v.
 Donald J. Trump

-This is an ongoing federal criminal case regarding Donald Trump's alleged participation in attempts to overturn the 2020 U.S. presidential election, including his involvement in the January 6 Capitol attack.
+This was a federal criminal case regarding Donald Trump's alleged participation in attempts to overturn the 2020 U.S. presidential election, including his involvement in the January 6 Capitol attack.
+The case was dismissed after Trump's election to the presidency, citing the longstanding policy of not charging a sitting president.